Inside: How to have a fun family picnic without forgetting something essential. Get your free printable family picnic checklist.

 I have wonderful memories of those times.
 Enjoying our lunch outdoors, with the sun shining down through the leaves of the trees above, birds chirping, and an occasional grasshopper hopping by.

 I love the picnics then, and I love them still.
-My husband and I like to pack up the kids, the food, and the essentials, and head to our local park.
-We find the perfect spot on the grass, spread the blanket, get the kids situated, and enjoy our meal.
+My husband and I like to pack up the kids, the food, and the essentials, and head to our own backyard or a local park.
+We find the perfect picnic spot on the grass, spread the blanket, get the kids situated, and enjoy our meal.
+It’s a great way to combine fresh air, fun, and good food.

-My family picnic packing list may look different than my mom’s, but it’s working for us.
-I hope you find it useful the next time to pack the basket to eat in nature.
+My family picnic checklist may look different than my mom’s, but it’s working for us.
+I hope you find this list of picnic essentials useful the next time you pack your basket to eat in nature.

 1. Picnic basket or bag